 The couch above was a pullout.
 We had a nice view from both of the windows in our room.

 The rooms are lovely and clean.
-The atmosphere was warm with dark wood anchoring the room and plaid fabrics adding a little bit of colour.
+Dark wood warms the rooms and creates a sense of intimacy, with plaid fabrics adding a little bit of colour.
 The bathrooms are smaller than we are used to, so be warned.
 There is a Keurig coffee maker in each of the rooms.
 The Fairmont itself is dark, and natural feeling with all that wood and stone.
-My husband was in awe of this fireplace built in the middle of the lobby.
+My husband was in awe of the gigantic floor to ceiling stone fireplace built in the middle of the lobby.

 This is the kind of resort where you really want to get out and do some exploring, and we did.
 There’s a lot more to do than I would ever have imagined.
 The activities schedule is set up to please every member of the family.
 Open year round, you could easily picture this being idyllic for a winter family vacation or a romantic getaway.
 There are over 40 exciting year-round activities including golf and Canada’s only Land Rover driving school experience.

 There are horses and stables on the grounds and you can choose to do riding lessons while there.
 The cost for that is extra.
 You can even take a horse wagon ride.
 The winter season brings a fantastic set of activities that you really need to experience – from dog sledding to snowshoeing, hockey and tubing.

-A gorgeous indoor pool that was once built to Olympic standards will satisfy swimmers of all ages and at any time of the year.
+A gorgeous indoor pool that was once built to Olympic standards will satisfy swimmers of all ages at any time of the year.
 Also the roof in the indoor pool building is incredible.
 I tried to take a close up of the details but it didn’t really convey how much work was in the ceiling.